 - (a) The Contractor shall ensure that Contractor-sponsored conferences reflect the DOE/NNSA's commitment to fiscal responsibility, appropriate stewardship of taxpayer funds and support the mission of DOE/NNSA as well as other sponsors of work.
-In addition, the contractor will ensure conferences do not include any activities that create the appearance of taxpayer funds being used in a questionable manner. - (b) Determination of a Conference. - (1) Definition.
+In addition, the contractor will ensure conferences do not include any activities that create the appearance of taxpayer funds being used in a questionable manner. - (b) Determination of a Conference. - Definition.
 "Conference" is defined in the Federal Travel Regulation as, " [a] meeting, retreat, seminar, symposium, or event that involves attendee travel.
-The term ' conference' also applies to training activities that are considered to be conferences under 5 C.F.R.410.404.
+The term ' conference' also applies to training activities that are considered to be conferences under 5 C.F.R 410.404.
 However, this definition is only a starting point.
-What constitutes a conference for the purpose of this guidance is a fact-based determination based on an evaluation of the criteria established in this attachment.

-- (2) Additional Indicia of Conferences.
+What constitutes a conference for the purpose of this guidance is a fact-based determination based on an evaluation of the criteria established in this clause. - (2) Additional Indicia of Conferences.
 Conferences subject to this guidance are also often referred to by names other than "conference."
 Other common terms used include conventions, expositions, symposiums, seminars, workshops, or exhibitions.
 They typically involve topical matters of interest to, and the participation of, multiple agencies and/or nongovernmental participations.
 Indications of a formal conference often include but are not limited to registration, registration fees, a published substantive agenda, and scheduled speakers, or discussion panels.
-Individual events may qualify as conferences without meeting all of the indicia listed above, but will generally meet some of them.
-Please note that some training events may qualify as conferences for the purposes of this guidance, particularly if they take place in a hotel or conference center. - (3) Local Conferences.
+Individual events may qualify as conferences without meeting all of the indicia listed above, but will generally meet some of them. - (3) Local Conferences.
 Events within the local duty location that do not require advance travel authorization may also qualify as a conference for the purposes of this guidance if the event exhibits other key indicia of a conference, especially the payment of a registration, exhibitor, sponsor, or conference fee. - (4) Exemptions.
 For the purposes of this guidance, the exemptions below apply and these types of activities should not be considered to be conferences even if the event meets the general definition of conference in section 1 above.
-Even where an event is considered exempt for this guidance, organizations are expected to continue to apply strict scrutiny to DOE's participation to ensure the best us of government funds and adherence with not only all applicable laws and policy, but the underlying spirit or principles, include ensuring that only personnel attend events that have a mission-essential need to do so, that expenses be kept to a minimum, and that participation in any associated social events be limited and restrained to the greatest degree practicable to avoid the appearance of impropriety.
+Even where an event is considered exempt for this guidance, organizations are expected to continue to apply strict scrutiny to DOE's participation to ensure the best use of government funds and adherence with not only all applicable laws and policy, but the underlying spirit or principles, include ensuring that only personnel attend events that have a mission-essential need to do so, that expenses be kept to a minimum, and that participation in any associated social events be limited and restrained to the greatest degree practicable to avoid the appearance of impropriety.
 Exemptions from this guidance should be granted sparingly and only when events fully meet the definition and intent of the criteria below: - (i) Meetings necessary to carry out statutory oversight functions.
-This exemption would include activities such as investigations, inspections, audits, or nonconference planning site visits. - (ii) Meetings to consider internal agency business matters held in Federal facilities.
-This exemption would include activities such as meetings that take place as part of an organization's regular course of business, do not exhibit indicia of a formal conference as outlined above, and take place in a Federal facility. - (iii)Bi-lateral and multi-lateral international cooperation engagements that do not exhibit indicia of a formal conference as outlined above that are focused on diplomatic relations. - (iv)Formal classroom training which does not exhibit indicia of a formal conference as outlined above. - (v) Meetings such as Advisory Committee and Federal Advisory Committee meetings, Solicitation/Funding Opportunity Announcement Review Board meetings, peer review/objective review panel meetings, evaluation panel/board meetings, and program kick-off and review meetings (including those for grants and contracts).
+This exemption would include activities such as investigations, inspections, audits, or non-conference planning site visits. - (ii) Meetings to consider internal agency business matters held in Federal facilities.
+This exemption would include activities such as meetings that take place as part of an organization's regular course of business, do not exhibit indicia of a formal conference as outlined above, and take place in a Federal facility.